psteadman/psteadman.github.io/_drafts/ideas.md

 * There is no discovery in policy, whereas there is in science?
 * Market forces dictate pay for a profession/job and this is not driven by contribution to society or even related to it but rather by demand/interest in the job/thing by society
 * Is it better to dabble in selected but different areas (of med) OR focus on a very specific area or thing
+* What do we know about the costs of doing science?
+Running a lab in field X of size Y.
+  * What is the variance in lab costs/overhead and is there a relationship between lab funding/money and the impact of the lab's work

 ## New 2014 organization of ideas